brucemack/brucemack.github.io/ampersand/index.md

 * Any audio on the conference/telemetry delay lines is popped, mixed (as needed), and sent to the radio.
 * Once both delay lines are completely empty:
- - If the last audio sent to the radio included any audio from the conference delay line we enter the hang state.
+ - If the last audio sent to the radio included any audio from the conference delay line we enter the courtesy state.
  - If the last audio sent to the radio came from the telemetry delay line we jump to the chicken state.
 There is no need to create a courtesy tone or hang interval following machine-generated traffic.

 While in Courtesy State: